PanosKatsaras/boat-booking/README.md

 2.2.
 Install Dependencies

     npm install # or yarn install

 2.3.
 Setup Database with Prisma

     Run Prisma migrations to create the database schema:

     npx prisma migrate dev --name init_database # Or a more descriptive name if you already have migrations

     If you want to populate your database with some initial data (e.g., sample users, boats, ports), create a prisma/seed.ts file and run:

     npx prisma db seed

-(You'll need to create prisma/seed.ts first if it doesn't exist, and add seeding logic there).
 2.4.
 Start the Backend Server

     npm start # or npm run dev if you have a dev script using nodemon

     The server will run on http://localhost:5000 (or your specified SERVER_PORT).
 3. Frontend Setup

     Open a new terminal and navigate to the frontend directory (or your React project root):

     cd ../frontend # From backend directory

 3.1.
 Environment Variables

-Create a .env file in the frontend directory with the following variables:
+    Create a .env.local file in the frontend directory with the following variables:

     REACT_APP_SERVER_URL=http://localhost:5000 # Must match your backend's URL and port REACT_APP_STRIPE_PUBLISHABLE_KEY="pk_test_YOUR_STRIPE_PUBLISHABLE_KEY" # Get this from your Stripe Dashboard

     REACT_APP_SERVER_URL: This is crucial.
 It must point to where your backend server is running.